Thanks for purchasing your new Roofnest! Installation is straightforward in most cases and requires no special skills or tools.

 Instructions for Receiving your Roofnest Shipment

-Roofnest works exclusively with Estes Trucking to provide fast and reasonably-priced shipping services to our customers so you can get out camping sooner!
+Roofnest works exclusively with Estes Trucking to provide fast and reliable shipping services to our customers.

-More on this below, but it is extremely important that you inspect the box and tent for damage BEFORE you sign to receive the tent.
+It is extremely important that you inspect the box and tent for damage BEFORE you sign to receive the tent.
+IF the box has any visible damage, write shipment is DAMAGED on the delivery ticket.
 Once you sign, you are affirming that you received the tent in perfect condition so please make sure you know that it is prior to signing.
 Please see below for further information.

 Estes will call you to schedule the final delivery but we highly recommend you call them first and make sure that the final delivery is scheduled when you are home – you will need to be present to sign for the delivery.

-When the trucking company arrives, they will pull the box off the truck and ask you to sign the bill of lading to clear the delivery.
+When the trucking company arrives, they will pull the box off the truck (your tent should be on a pallet) and ask you to sign the bill of lading to clear the delivery.
 DO NOT SIGN until you have inspected the tent – especially if the box appears damaged in any way.
-TAKE YOUR TIME and please take these important steps:
+TAKE YOUR TIME and please take these important steps.
+The driver will NOT assist in inspection and will usually try to rush you so please TAKE YOUR TIME.

-- If you see any damage to the box, write on the bill describing the damage to the box and add “Condition of contents subject to further inspection.”
+- If you see any damage to the box, write on the bill describing the damage and check the box for “Damaged” on the paperwork.”
 PLEASE DO THIS EVEN IF YOU THINK THE TENT IS 100% FINE.
-Make sure you are able to fully inspect the tent before signing for the delivery.

 - If you see damage to the actual tent itself, you must decide whether to refuse the shipment or not.
 If you refuse the shipment you must carefully and completely notate the damage on the delivery ticket and also write “shipment refused due to damage”.
-Roofnest will send out another tent if we have stock on hand (otherwise you will have to wait for our next available stock or choose a different model/color – your choice).
+Roofnest will send out another tent if we have stock on hand (otherwise you will have to wait for our next available stock or choose a different model/color).

-- If the tent is damaged but you choose to keep it, you must carefully and completely describe the damage on the delivery ticket before signing it and also write “Subject to further inspection”.
-Roofnest will work with you to repair the damage or compensate you a reasonable amount.
+- If the tent is damaged but you choose to keep it, you must carefully and completely describe the damage on the delivery ticket before signing it.
+Roofnest will work with you to repair the damage and compensate you a reasonable amount.

 - Be aware that once you sign that the tent is undamaged, if damage is subsequently found it will be difficult or impossible to get compensation from the shipping company or get a replacement tent.